Code of Conduct

 Student & Parent Responsibilities

-It has become difficult to raise children in a positive manner in a world that has become more and more negative.
 The American Karate Studios programs are specifically designed to help facilitate goals parents set for their children.
 Attaining these goals will require time and effort on the parents' part to help their children attain new heights in confidence and self-motivation.
-Student Responsibilities

 Students should always wear a clean uniform for class.
 Please read the section on Uniforms under Formalities on page 12 for what is appropriate dress for class.